ayyeka/aws_iot_core_integration/README.md

 | User_defined_mqtt_pass | `<password>` | **Note 1**: `<password>` will be passed to the authorizer Lambda that is connected to the **myauth** IoT Core Authorizer <br> **Note 2**: do not leave empty, otherwise the user_defined_mqtt_user field will be ignored. <br> Max length: 25 characters |

-> **Important note**: Make sure the <username> and <password> configured here will be accepted by the Authorizer Lambda you configured in the previous .
+> **Important note**: Make sure the `username` and `password` configured here will be accepted by the Authorizer Lambda you configured in the previous step.

 ## Testing the work of Authorizer Lambda